Autism spectrum disorder

 The most recent data from the Center for Disease Control and Prevention indicates that 1 in 54 children has been identified with ASD.
 For additional resources for families and professionals, visit the Autism Society of America.

-The Virginia Department of Education in collaboration with the staff at the VCU Autism Center for Excellence has created tools for educators, administrators and parents working to improve services for students with ASD:
+The Virginia Department of Education in collaboration with the staff at the VCU Autism Center for Education has created tools for educators, administrators and parents working to improve services for students with ASD:

 - Guidelines for Educating Students with Autism Spectrum Disorders (PDF)